actuallyasmartname/deploy-client-downloader/README.md

 Clean up and optimize code, it's absolute hell in there and I warn the people who attempt to view it

 Support for RCCService (rbxPkgManifest does not exist for RCCService)

+Fallback/mirror servers when client not found (this will probably never be implemented though)